gaois/LogainmAPI-docs/README.md

 ## API versioning

 Multiple API versions are facilitated.
-This is to say, more than one version of the API may be accessible at the same time.
+This is to say more than one version of the API may be accessible at the same time.
 Newer API versions may offer additional resources or functionalities but may require a different request syntax to older versions.
 The target API version is indicated by the second path parameter in the request URL:

 > /api/**v0.5**/glossary